esbuild/community-plugins/README.md

 * [esbuild-vue](https://github.com/apeschar/esbuild-vue): A plugin to load and compile Vue 2 single-file components (`*.vue` files).
 * [esgleam](https://github.com/bwireman/esgleam): A plugin to compile gleam projects with esbuild.
 * [essass](https://github.com/fayismahmood/sassEs/): A plugin to transform Sass files to CSS files.
-* [@exact-realty/esbuild-plugin-responsive-images](https://github.com/Exact-Realty/esbuild-plugin-responsive-images): A plugin for responsive images using Sharp for automatic resizing and conversion.

 ### Other plugins (hosted on npm)

 * [@anatine/esbuild-decorators](https://github.com/anatine/esbuildnx/tree/main/packages/esbuild-decorators): This is a plugin for esbuild to handle the tsconfig setting `"emitDecoratorMetadata": true` using tsc to transpile `.ts` or `.tsx` files with decorators.
 * [@craftamap/esbuild-plugin-html](https://github.com/craftamap/esbuild-plugin-html) A Plugin to create `*.html`-files from specified entry points.
+* [@exact-realty/esbuild-plugin-inline-js](https://github.com/Exact-Realty/esbuild-plugin-inline-js): A plugin for inline scripts with SRI support; runs a separate esbuild process and returns a string for ease of embedding.
 * [@fal-works/esbuild-plugin-global-externals](https://github.com/fal-works/esbuild-plugin-global-externals): A plugin to replace module imports with global variables.
 * [@linjiajian999/esbuild-plugin-import](https://github.com/linjiajian999/esbuild-plugin-import): A plugin for modular import from ant, lodash, etc., similar to [babel-plugin-import](https://github.com/ant-design/babel-plugin-import).
 * [@yarnpkg/esbuild-plugin-pnp](https://github.com/yarnpkg/berry/tree/master/packages/esbuild-plugin-pnp#yarnpkgesbuild-plugin-pnp): A plugin adding support for [Yarn Plug'n'Play](https://yarnpkg.com/features/pnp) installs.